-110770 Title Finalist's Name School Name, City and State, Country Ostract & Certification Category Pick one only mark an "X" in box at right Start Typing the Body of Your Abstract Here Be Animal Sciences Behavioral and Social Science Biochemistry Cellular & Molecular Biology Chemistry Computer Science Earth Science Earth Science Eng.: Electrical & Mechanical Energy & Transportation Environmental Sciences Environmental Management Mathematical Sciences Medicine and Health Microbiology Physics & Astronomy Plant Sciences As a part of this research project, the stude that apply): human subjects vertebrate animals ent directly handled, manipulated, or interacted with (check all potentially hazardous biological agents: □ microorganisms □ rDNA □ tissue Student independently performed all proc edures as outlined in this abstract. yes no 3.
-Student worked or used equipment in a site e other than school, field or home. yes no 4.
-This project is a continuation of previous re esearch . uges uno 5.
-My display board includes non-published of humans (other than myself): yes photographs/visual depictions no I/We hereby certify that the above statemen information provided in the Abstract is the research.
-I/We also attest that the above property work.
-Finalist or Team Leader Signature This embossed seal attests that this project is in complicate regulations and that all appropriate reviews and approfinal clearance by the Intel ISEF Scientific Review C result of one year's operly reflects my/our own Date Indicate the state laws and wals have been obtained including the
+Intel ISEF Sample Abstract & Certification Title Finalist's Name School Name, City and State, Country Category Pick one only mark an "X" in box at right Start Typing the Body of Your Abstract Here Beginning at the Left Margin Animal Sciences Behavioral and Social Science Biochemistry Cellular & Molecular Biology Chemistry Computer Science Earth Science Eng: Materials & Bioengineering Eng: Electrical & Mechanical Environmental Sciences Environmental Management Mathematical Sciences Medicine and Health Microbiology Physics & Astronomy Plant Sciences As a part of this research project, the student directly handled, manipulated, or interacted with (check all that apply): 2.
+This abstract describes only procedures performed by me/us, reflects my/our own independent research, and represents one year's work only. yes no 3.
+I/We worked or used equipment in a regulated research institution or industrial setting. $\Box$ yes $\Box$ no 4.
+This project is a continuation of previous research. $\Box$ yes $\Box$ no 5.
+My display board includes non-published photographs/visual depictions of humans (other than myself): yes no 6.
+I/We hereby certify that the abstract and responses to the above statements are correct and properly reflect my/our own work. yes no 7.
+This embossed seal attests that this project is in compliance with all federal and state laws and regulations and that all appropriate reviews and approvals have been obtained including the final clearance of the Intel ISEF Scientific Review Committee.
+FOR INTEL ISEF OFFICIAL USE ONLY